Shrushrita/testing-blogs/README.md

     tertiaryBorderColor: '#000000'
 ---

-# Testing Blogs and Wesbite with Great Articles
+# Testing Blogs and Website with Great Articles
 Creating a collection of testing blogs and websites with some awesome testing related articles.

 ### This shall be the collection